 — Paper Type: ‘Matte Photo Paper.’

-5. Once your canvas is printed, seal it with a spray coat of UV protective varnish to protect the ink.
+5 — Once your canvas is printed, seal it with a spray coat of UV protective varnish to protect the ink.

-6. Use a pliers to pull off the staples/blank canvas that came on the blank art canvases.
+6 — Use a pliers to pull off the staples/blank canvas that came on the blank art canvases.
 This step is optional, but I found I got a tighter wrap by removing the blank canvas.

-8. At this point, trim off excess canvas material at each corner at a 45 degree angle to help make the corners easier to wrap.
+8 — At this point, trim off excess canvas material at each corner at a 45 degree angle to help make the corners easier to wrap.

 The goal is to make a small fold from the center of the canvas corner down to the corner of the wood frame.